2PacIsAlive/clippy/README.md

 after studying the game and learning how to play it.
 That being said, Clippy definitely clicks faster than you do!
 It performs multiple actions on each execution of the browser's javascript event loop.
+On my laptop, that shakes out to around 12000 to 120000 actions per minute.

+## Strategy

+### Phase 1

+### Phase 2

+#### Bootstrapping from low clip count
+If Clippy gets lucky and absolutely dominates the stock market in the previous phase, it is able enter the second phase with the minimum number of clips required to get off the ground.

+#### Swarm Computing

+### Phase 3